gubellom/gubellom.github.io/R files/Manipulation.md

 ## Remove all rows with missing values in at least one variable.

 We can also drop all missing values in our dataset.
-I present three options here: Option 1) uses the function `if_all(c(var1,var2, ..., varN))` combined with `filter()`.
-This option is preferable when you are creating a subsample of data (for instance, including only a few specific variables).
-Option 2) uses `na.omit()`, which drops a row if there are NA values in any of the variables of the dataset.
-Option 3) does the same.
+I present three options here: Option 1 uses the function `if_all(c(var1, var2, ..., varN))` combined with `filter()`, which is useful when creating a subsample of the data (for instance, including only a few specific variables).
+Option 2 uses `na.omit()`, which drops a row if there are NA values in any variable of the dataset.
+Option 3 does the same as Option 2.

 ```r
 # Option 1